bardra86/Coding-Temple/README.md

-Nav bar set up
+Knowledge Check Bootstrap Basics

+This is a knowledge check for Module 5.
+Bootstrap utilities were used to create a form, table image and make the webpage responsive.

+Navigation bar was created with a collapsable menu on small screens

-Registration form with first and last nam, email and password with validation and check box to accept terms
+The form was created with required fields using validation classes and a check box

-submit button

-Nav bar includes hamburger menu for small screens and links to home about and contact sections.

-Table hardcoded with user data with striped and hoverable rows
+The table was hard coded to simulate submissins with striped and hoverable rows

-Responsive image and circular image added

-Added 2 buttons with utility classes to hide one on small screens